 MS symptoms are caused by the immune system mistakenly targeting the myelin sheath (a protective layer that surrounds nerve fibers) in the brain and spinal cord.
 Immune cells (or lymphocytes) are directed to the nervous system and cause inflammation and eventual permanent nerve damage.

 Vatelizumab is a monoclonal antibody (a protein designed to interact with a specific target) that targets VLA-2 (or alpha2-beta1 integrin).
 VLA-2 is a collagen-binding molecule expressed on activated lymphocytes.
 It has many potential roles in the immune system.
 VLA-2 is involved in cell adhesion and the process of moving lymphocytes to a target tissue, such as the brain and spinal cord.
 It also may be involved in the regulation of T-cells, a type of lymphocytes that can trigger inflammation.

-Vatelizumab’s mechanism of action is not known, but it is believed that it blocks the VLA-2 integrin on activated immune cells, leading to an interference with collagen-binding in inflammation sites, preventing them from entering the brain and spinal cord and thus stopping them from attacking and damaging myelin3, reducing the inflammatory cascade in multiple sclerosis process.
+Vatelizumab’s mechanism of action is not known, but it is believed that it blocks the VLA-2 integrin on activated immune cells, leading to an interference with collagen-binding at the site of inflammation, preventing them from entering the brain and spinal cord and thus stopping them from attacking and damaging myelin, therefore, reducing the inflammatory cascade in MS process.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.